 - 1. Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER, DV_ADMIN, or DV_SECANALYST role and the SELECT ANY DICTIONARY privilege.
-Logging into Oracle Database Vault explains how to log in. - 2.
-Select the Home tab.
+Logging in to Oracle Database Vault from Oracle Enterprise Cloud Control explains how to log in. - Select the Home tab.